AmrSaad21/fawry-task--2/fawry-task-#2/README.md

 2. Processing successful purchases for PaperBooks and EBooks.
 3. Attempting to purchase a ShowcaseBook (should fail).
 4. Attempting to purchase more PaperBooks than available stock (should fail).
-5. Removing outdated books based on a 15-year threshold.
+5. Removing outdated books based on a 3-year threshold (removes books before 2022).
-6. Attempting to purchase a non-existent book (should fail).
+6. Attempting to purchase a book that was removed as outdated (should fail).

 ## Sample Output